Early Law School Admission Program

 How do I apply?

 Meet with the pre-law advisor as soon as possible during your freshman year.
-You will join the Pre-Law Society, a student organization, and be part of a non-credit course online.
-In your second semester during freshman year, submit an application to the online course by the due date.
-It will include your RMU grades and standardized test scores.
+You will join the Pre-Law Society, a student organization, and be enrolled in a zero credit course online.
+In your second semester of your freshman year, if you meet the requisite requirements for candidacy for ELSAP, you may apply for admission to the program by contacting the pre-law advisor.

 Is there an extra fee to apply?